mate-academy/react_uber-eats/README.md

 Base API url: https://mate-uber-eats-api.herokuapp.com/api/v1/

-1. Implement list of restaurants on the `Home` page
+1. Hello!
+Implement list of restaurants on the `Home` page
   - use `redux` to store data
   - use `redux-thunk` to handle async actions
   - create separate component for restaurant card
   - use https://mate-uber-eats-api.herokuapp.com/api/v1/restaurants endpoint to fetch data
     - accept optional query parameter `location`: `london|kyiv`
   - `RestaurantCard` should be clickable fully (not only the image)
 2. Implement basic header markup
 3. Implement footer
 4. Add functionality and styles for mobile and tablet versions
     - `Location`, `Deliver now` and `Search` should be replaced whith buttons on the small screens.
     Block with inputs should apper below the header after click on the button.
 5. Implement `RestaurantPage`
     - use `uuid` in the URL
     - fetch data from https://mate-uber-eats-api.herokuapp.com/api/v1/restaurants/:uuid